wonderfloyd/Consenz_Requierments/pages_specifications.md

   - New Edit Suggestions Notification
   - New Section Suggestions Notification
   - New Argument And Comment Notification
+## 4.6. <a id="add-new-edit-suggestion-clickable">__Add New Edit Suggestion Clickable__
+A clickable that open a box for adding edit section suggestion text.
+After publishing the new text will be added to suggestions list.
+  - Action: User click on Add New Edit Suggestion Clickable.<br>
+    A text box and "publish" button shows.
+The button is grayed and not active.
+    In box the text of the section which the user visited last.
+The text is editable.
+    After user change the text the "publish" button will be active and colored.
+    After clicking "publish" the text will be add as a new edit suggestion and the user will be transfer to the new suggestion vote page.

 # 5. <a id="logics">Logics</a>
 The logical specifications that are used in the pages flows